bitprj/curriculum/Module4_Labs/Lab2_Doubly_Linked_List/Cards/5.md

 **Deleting Elements From the Start**

 - Define a function called **popFront()** which does not take in any parameter.
-- If the list is empty, return
+  - If the list is empty, return.
   - Otherwise, delete the head node.

 **Deleting Elements From the End**

-- Define a function called **popBack()** which also take in no parameter.
+- Define a function called **popBack()** which also takes no parameter.
-- If the list is empty, return
+  - If the list is empty, return.
   - Otherwise, delete the tail node.

 **Deleting Elements by Value**

 Write a function called **pop()**.
 In this method, you need to think carefully since several cases have to be handled in order to remove an element by value.

-- This function takes in a value as the parameter.
+- This function takes in one value as a parameter.
-- If the list is empty, return
+- If the list is empty, return.
-- If the node (contianing the value) to be inserted is not in the list, print the message: "Target not found"."
+- If the node (contianing the value) to be inserted is not in the list, print the message: "Target not found".
 - Otherwise, remove the node that contains the element in the list.